DataDog/documentation/content/en/getting_started/agent/_index.md

   - `datadog.agent.check_status`:
     Returns `CRITICAL` if an Agent check is unable to send metrics to Datadog, otherwise returns `OK`.

 These checks can be used in the Datadog Platform to visualize the Agent status through monitors and dashboards at a quick glance.
-See [Service Check Overview][20] to learn more.
+See [Service Check Overview][21] to learn more.

 #### Metrics

 In the Datadog UI, go to the Metrics Summary page **Metrics > Summary** and search for the metric `datadog.agent.started` or the metric `datadog.agent.running`.
 If these metrics are not visible right away, it may take a few minutes for the Agent to send the data to the Datadog Platform.

-Click on either of the metrics and a Metric panel opens to show additional metadata about where these metrics are collected from and any associated tags.
+Click on either of the metrics and a Metric panel opens up.
+This panel shows additional metadata about where these metrics are collected from and any associated tags.
 Because so far in this walkthrough no tags are configured on this host, you should see only the default tags that Datadog assigns to the metrics including `version` and `host`.
 See the following section on Agent Configuration Files to learn more about how to add tags.

 Explore other default metrics such as `ntp.offset` or `system.cpu.idle`.

-## Agent Configuration Files
+## Agent configuration files

 The Agent's main configuration file is `datadog.yaml`.
 The required parameters are:
-- your [Datadog API key][15], which is used to associate your Agent's data with your organization, and
+- your [Datadog API key][16], which is used to associate your Agent's data with your organization, and
 - the Datadog site ({{< region-param key="dd_site" code="true" >}}).

-See the [sample config_template.yaml][21] for all available configuration options.
+See the [sample config_template.yaml][22] for all available configuration options.

 You can adjust the Agent configuration files to take advantage of other Datadog features including tags.

-#### Setting Tags through the Agent Configuration file
+#### Setting tags through the Agent configuration file

 Tags add an additional layer of metadata to your metrics and events.
 This allows you to scope and compare your data in Dataodg visualizations.
 When data is sent to Datadog from multiple hosts, tagging this information allows you to scope down to the data you are most interested in visualising.

-For example, let's say you have data that is collected from your staging and production environments and you are only interested in seeing the metrics from your production environment, tagging those specific hosts with either the `env:staging` or `env:production` tag gives you the ability to filter down to the metrics that are tagged with `env:production`.
-See [Getting Started with Tags][22] to learn more about tagging your data.
+For example, let's say you have data that is collected from different teams and you are only interested in seeing the metrics from team alpha, tagging those specific hosts with either the `team:alpha` or `team:bravo` tag gives you the ability to filter down to the metrics that are tagged with `teamp:alpha`.
+See [Getting Started with Tags][23] to learn more about tagging your data.

-1. Locate your Agent's [main configuration file][23].
+1. Locate your Agent's [main configuration file][24].
 For Ubuntu, the file locations is `/etc/datadog-agent/datadog.yaml`.

 2. In the `datadog.yaml` file, locate the `tags` parameter.
 Host level tags can be set in the `datadog.yaml` configuration to apply tags on all metrics, traces and logs forwarded from this host.